espruino/BangleApps/apps/scicalc/README.md

 ## Usage

 Buttons are arranged on 3 separate screens, swiping left or right switches between them.
 Swiping down has the same effect as hitting the "=" button.
+Swiping up has the same effect as hitting the "<" button.

 ## Features